mircoianese/macOS-ntfs/README.md

 ## How to install

-If you want you can install the script so you can call it using Terminal without have to Change Directory first.
+If you want you can install the script so you can call it using Terminal without having to Change Directory first.

 cd to Script Directory, then: